ClickHouse/ClickHouse/docs/en/sql-reference/functions/ip-address-functions.md

 ## toIPv6(string) {#toipv6string}

 An alias to `IPv6StringToNum()` that takes a string form of IPv6 address and returns value of [IPv6](../../sql-reference/data-types/domains/ipv6.md) type, which is binary equal to value returned by `IPv6StringToNum()`.
+If the IP address is a valid IPv4 address then the IPv6 equivalent of the IPv4 address is returned.

 ``` sql
 WITH